BenyoMano/node-starwars-api-MongoDB/README.md

 ````
 ## Project Features
 ### List of Features:
-Enumerate the main features of your project with a brief description of each.
 - Add any, one or several characters to your ranked list.
 - Swap them to rearrange the order.
 - Remove one or all characters.